felipediasmassa/my-mvc-app/README.md

 # my-mvc-app

-Model-View-Controller application with ReactJS and FastAPI
+Model-View-Controller application with ReactJS (View) and FastAPI (Model and Controller)

 ## Running locally